Div99/XQL/README.md

 ## Usage

+For exploring Gumbel Regression, you can play with the [Gumbel Regression notebook](https://github.com/Div99/XQL/blob/main/Gumbel_Regression.ipynb) in Google Colab.

-This repository is divided into two subparts, one for the offline and one for the online experiments.
+This repository is divided into two subparts, one for the offline RL and one for the online RL experiments.

-To install and use X-QL check the instructions provided in the [Offline](offline) folder for running Offline RL and [Online](online) folder for running Online RL.
+To install and use X-QL check the instructions provided in the [Offline folder](offline) for running Offline RL and [Online folder](online) for running Online RL.

 ## Questions